 - citizen science activities

-A selection committee from the Tasmanian National Science Week Coordinating Committee will assess all applications and determine which projects are to be partially or fully funded.
-Members of the selection committee will identify any potential or actual conflicts of interest before applications are assessed – these issues will be managed accordingly.
+The Tasmanian National Science Week Grants Sub-committee will assess all applications and determine which projects are to be partially or fully funded.
+Members of the grant assessment committee will identify any potential or actual conflicts of interest before applications are assessed – these issues will be managed accordingly.

 The committee will consider: